Every once in a while a piece of “furniture” comes along which completely changes your way of thinking. In this case it’s a piano.

 “I’ve been admiring many of your pieces of furniture on your page .
 Just wondered if restoring an upright piano would be something you could do?”

 I am not going to lie.
 The message filled me with an immediate thought of “eek”.
 I mean, there were so many things to consider.
 Piano transportation is specialist, right?
 So that’s me and my trusty white van out of the running – if this was going to happen, it would be an “on site” job only.
 Have you ever tried to pack up your studio and take it with you?
 Then there is the temperature.
-It was in a garage and low temperatures and chalk mineral paint don’t mix.
+It was in a garage then low temperatures and chalk mineral paint don’t mix.
 All the reasons why “not” and none of the reasons why “yes”.
-Yet, part of me wasalready thinking through the logistics.
+Yet, part of me was already thinking through the logistics.

 Fast forward to this week and that’s me, in a garage.
 A toasty garage actually.
 With half my studio in my van.
 Sanding and cleaning one “tired and dated” John Broadwood & Sons piano, ready for it’s “modern makeover”.
 That was my client’s brief in a nutshell.
 Well, kind of…